11 Essential Board Books To Add To Your Baby Registry

 By Freya Hartas

-I ordered the Slow Down on Your Door Step board book pretty early on after our daughter was born and it was a fan favorite by both parent and baby.
+I ordered Slow Down on Your Door Step pretty early on after our daughter was born and it was a fan favorite by both parent and baby.
 It is a short book of nature rhymes that are honestly incredible (we’re talking about rhyming metamorphosis with chrysalis), and a great way to begin explaining the phenomena of nature to your little one.

 By Pamela Kennedy